How do you write unit tests for JavaScript code?

 TL;DR

 To write unit tests for JavaScript code, you typically use a testing framework like Jest or Mocha.
 First, you set up your testing environment by installing the necessary libraries.
-Then, you write test cases using functions like describe
+Then, you write test cases using functions like describe, it, or test to define your tests.
+Each test case should focus on a small, isolated piece of functionality.
+You use assertions to check if the output of your code matches the expected result.

 Example using Jest: